 This observation was not a huge surprise based on previous work elsewhere in the tropics and its established use in forestry.

 However, the scientists also reviewed previous scattered studies and have revealed that the impact on tree growth rates is approximately equivalent across the tropics, on average nearly halving the rate of growth.
+Also Woody climbing vines are threatening tropical forests causing a lot more problems that anticipated.

 More sparse data even suggests a net 7-fold decrease in the overall rate of biomass accumulation (accounting for tree mortality and the growth of new trees).